AstraZeneca/runnable/docs/concepts/catalog.md

 get/put data in the catalog as if you are working with local directory structure.
 Every interaction with the catalog (either by API or configuration) results in an entry in the [```run log```](../concepts/run-log.md/#step_log)

-Internally, magnus also uses the catalog to store execution logs of tasks i.e stdout and stderr from [python](../concepts/task.md/#python) or [shell](../concepts/task.md/#shell) and executed notebook from [notebook tasks](../concepts/task.md/#notebook).
+Internally, runnable also uses the catalog to store execution logs of tasks i.e stdout and stderr from [python](../concepts/task.md/#python) or [shell](../concepts/task.md/#shell) and executed notebook from [notebook tasks](../concepts/task.md/#notebook).